oerpub/oerpub.uidesigns.editor/designs/book-metadata-format.md

 copyright holder | meta dcterms:rightsHolder
 language	| dc:language
 license		| dc:rights
-license URL | meta schema:useRightsUrl note: must declare schema in prefixes subject		| dc:subject xsi:type="http://github.com/Connexions/rhaptos.cnxmlutils/rhaptos/cnxmlutils/schema"
+license URL | meta schema:useRightsUrl
+subject		| dc:subject xsi:type={cnx or oercommons} | dc:subject xsi:type="http://github.com/Connexions/rhaptos.cnxmlutils/rhaptos/cnxmlutils/schema"
 keyword		| dc:subject
-derived from | meta schema:isBasedOnUrl note: must declare schema in prefixes
+derived from | meta schema:isBasedOnUrl

+Note: In order to use the meta values from schema.org, the schema prefix must declares in the package element.
+This may change because schema may become a reserved prefix in EPUB 3.01 and then won't have to be declared.

 ### Full Example